-Students have the opportunity to attend a year-long course that would offer construction 10 credits, design credits, enterprise and innovation (business) credits, and communication technology credits.
+Students have the opportunity to attend a year-long course that would offer Construction 10 credits, Design credits, Enterprise and Innovation (Business) credits, and Communication Technology credits.
 Students would be using the CNC to run a "business" in the school making custom pieces for people within the school and community.
 This would allow the students to see what it takes to run a small business, while working on their customer service skills and marketing strategy.
-It is anticipated that students will earn 10-13 credits during this year-long course.
+It is anticipated that students will earn 10-13 credits during the year-long course.

-Cavalier Acceleration Program
+Cavalier Acceleration Program (Grade 10 students only)

-Pre-req: Consistent attendance and a demonstrated work ethic in grade 9
+Prereq: Consistent attendance and a demonstrated work ethic in Grade 9

-This program is an opportunity for grade 10 students to accelerate their academic program by completing all their grade 10 and 11 academic requirements for graduation in a single year.
+This program is an opportunity for Grade 10 students to accelerate their academic program by completing all their Grade 10 and 11 academic requirements for graduation in a single year.
 By the end of grade 10, these students will have completed Science 14, Science 24, Math 10-3, Math 20-3, English 10-2, English 20-2, Social Studies 10-2, Social Studies 20-2, CALM 20, Physical Education 10, as well as two complementary courses of their choosing.